What should you know before buying stock in Gossamer Bio Inc. (GOSS)

 Gossamer Bio Inc. (GOSS): Who are the competitors?

-The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 11.39% up over the past 12 months and AbbVie Inc. (ABBV) that is 35.98% higher over the same period.
-Pfizer Inc. (PFE) is -8.20% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 13.87% up over the past 12 months and Pfizer Inc. (PFE) that is -4.02% lower over the same period.
+AbbVie Inc. (ABBV) is 40.04% up on the 1-year trading charts.